 The building covers 15,007.55m2.
-It contains the administration center, permanent exhibition galleries, special exhibition galleries, 3D Theater, Multimedia World, Workshop, Cultural Services Area and Gift Shop.
+It contains the administration center, permanent exhibition galleries, special exhibition galleries, Multifunctional 3D Theater, Open Storage, True Dreamland, and Green Shop.

 The building covers 5,412.61m2.
 It contains the Library of Popular Science, Auditorium, Multifunctional Measurement Square, Meeting Rooms, Collections Storage, and LOHAS Energy Conservation House.